-The Tags page allows users with access to view existing tags, create new tags associated with a namespace and delete tags.
+The Tags page allows users with access to view existing tags, create new tags associated with a namespace, import tags, and delete tags.

-You can assign attributes on objects based on the data they contain, e.g. you may want to tag a dataset containing sales data as
+You can assign tags on objects based on the data they contain.
+For example, you might want to tag a dataset containing sales data as

 sales or a column with sensitive data as